ibm-cloud-docs/account/catalog-update-private.md

 {: #prereq-update}

 To complete this task, you need to be assigned the editor role on the catalog management service.
 For more information, see [Assigning users access](/docs/account?topic=account-catalog-access).

+To update your software by using Terraform, make sure that you have completed the following:
+{: terraform}

+- Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
+For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
+- Create a Terraform configuration file that is named `main.tf`.
+In this file, you add the configuration to create an authorization between services by using HashiCorp Configuration Language.
+For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.
+{: terraform}

 ## Update an existing version by using the console
 {: #update-editor-offering}